hughluo/docker-compose/README.md

 # docker-compose
-collection of handy docker-compose recipe
+collection of handy docker-compose recipes for development